The FIVE Most Popular—and Lucrative—Niches for Copywriters

 I say “almost” because you can negotiate any kind of pay arrangement you want as long as the other party is willing.
 In B2B, however, and especially in technology, process is highly valued, and stepping outside of process typically causes lots of pain for the people who will pay you.
 And so generally, it isn’t done.

-I’ve spent five years digging deeply into the niche markets for copywriters, and today my process for helping copywriters find their niche markets is highly developed and very successful.
+I’ve spent five years digging deeply into the niche markets for copywriters, and today my process for helping copywriters and ghostwriters find their niche markets is highly developed and very successful.

 This system is proprietary to my coaching program, the MARLOW Marketing Method™ for Copywriters, and has never been shared outside of my program … until now!